Data-driven analysis of annual rain distributions: Annual rainfall distribution

 The left tail of the distribution exhibits very different behavior in comparison to the right tail; see Fig.~\ref{figModelRec}a,b and Figs. \ref{fig_recurrence_time_left_tail_gamma_sort}, \ref{fig_recurrence_time_left_tail_exp_sort} in comparison to Figs. \ref{fig_recurrence_time_right_tail_gamma_sort}, \ref{fig_recurrence_time_right_tail_exp_sort}.
 This is expressed in the predictions in the left tail which are remarkably accurate, even for very rare events; see Fig.~\ref{fig_predicted_time}a,c versus Fig.~\ref{fig_predicted_time}b,d.
 In the left tail, our method provides accurate predictions up to a minimal annual precipitation rate $r_-$ whose recurrence time exceeds several thousand years, much longer than the length of the simulated time series \footnote{Note that the lengths of the simulated time series are the same as the lengths of the observed time series.} of $\sim100$ years.
 This is valid for both gamma and exponential PDF models, and even when $r_-$ is calculated using a relatively small mismatch factor of 1.5.
 Notably, except for station no.~1 (Elat) which is characterized by a very low annual precipitation rate of less than 30 mm/yr and for which the precipitation at some years was only a few mm (Fig.~\ref{fig_stations_time_series}), the prediction time of $r_-$ for the other stations exceeds 5000 years.
 The prediction time for a rare dry year for station no.~1 is relatively not long simply because such a year is more probable in this station than for the other stations.
+Furthermore, Fig.~\ref{figModelRec}d indicates that the ratio for the left tail is less than one.
+This is valid for the extreme arid station of Sde-Boqer while for other, less arid, stations this ratio is not necessarily smaller than one.

 We note that the prediction time for a rare wet year is longer for the station with higher annual mean precipitation (Fig.~\ref{fig_predicted_time}b).
 From Fig.~\ref{fig_predicted_time} we find that, for a mismatch of a factor of two, the predicted recurrence times, both for wet and dry years ($r_{\pm}$), are much longer than the length of the observed annual precipitation time series; i.e., the length of the time series of the 16 stations we consider is around 100 years while the predicted recurrence times are at least 400 years, for both models and both tails.
 As expected, the smaller ratio of 1.5 yielded a shorter prediction time, yet, larger than the length of the observed time series.
 For a mismatch factor 3 (yellow circles) the prediction time is much longer than the length of the original time series, more than 1000 years.
 In Fig.~\ref{fig_predicted_precipitation} we plotted the minimum/maximum predicted annual precipitations $r_{\mp}$ versus the corresponding minimum/maximum annual precipitations observed in the simulated data.
 For both gamma and exponential PDF models, and for mismatch ratios of 1.5, 2, and 3, the maximum predicted annual precipitation is larger than the maximum observed precipitation for almost all stations.
 The situation is clearer for the minimum precipitation rate where the predicted minimum annual precipitation is well below the observed value, consistent with the much longer prediction time for minimum precipitation.
 An exception is station no. 1 (Elat) for which a minimum zero annual precipitation is a probable scenario as this station experienced a few mm annual precipitation for some years (Fig. \ref{fig_stations_time_series}).